-If you’re considering locum tenens work, then you likely want to know what a normal day of work life looks like.
+If you’re considering locum tenens work, then you likely want to know what a normal day looks like.
 Although this can be tough to pinpoint, we can provide you with a general overview of what to expect.

-Being a locum tenens physician is about more than just finding your next job opportunity.
-It’s a chance to truly explore all of your career options.
-And this exploration can lead to formed relationships that you will benefit from for years to come.
+Being a locum tenens clinician is about more than just finding your next job opportunity; it’s a chance to truly explore all of your career options.
+And this exploration can lead to forming relationships that you will benefit from for years to come.

 However, your days as a locum tenens physician will not always be your standard 12-hour shift with the same routine.

 Let’s set the stage: You’re a first-time locum tenens physician who just accepted their first assignment.
-You’re likely excited for the new experience, but may be wondering about what your next few days will look like (assuming you begin your assignment immediately).
+Assuming you begin your assignment immediately, you’re likely excited about the new experience and may be wondering how the next few days will look.

 Below are four aspects of a locum tenens assignment you should know about: